trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ### 2.3.1 Bare-metal

-TAP 0.8 deployment procedure uses infrastructure provided by the user to install all components of the platform.
+TAP NG deployment procedure uses infrastructure provided by the user to install all components of the platform.

 All machines provided for TAP installation **must not** be shared with other systems/platforms.